madees/asynth2osc/README.md

 #### Mechanical
 It has to fit in Eurorack format.
 The smaller, the better,but no hard requirement for width.
-Some work has to be done to fit the connectors and Raspberry Pi nicely.
+Some work has to be done to fit the connectors, leds, buttons and mechanical parts nicely.

-## Third architecture
-In a future, dream project, the Raspberry Pi is dropped and replaced by a custom board with WiFi/TCP-IP SoC and all the analog stuff.

-In this project, we would either drop the embedded Chataigne and only output the OSC, or ideally have an embedded, web-interface version of Chataigne.

-I would consider implementing [TinyOSC](https://github.com/mhroth/tinyosc), a lightweight OSC implementation, preferably on Zephyr RTOS.

-Maybe some Chataigne config file can be exported and used by the embedded firmware, to suppress the need for a computer running Chataigne somewhere in the installation?